-You might also enjoy reading 50 Brilliant Ideas for Art & Crafts for Kids (That are Worth the Mess)
+You May Also Enjoy 50 Brilliant Ideas for Art & Crafts for Kids (That are Worth the Mess)

 National Gallery of Ireland, Dublin

-You might also enjoy reading Creative and Free Fun for the Family in Dublin’s Art Galleries
+You May Also Enjoy Creative and Free Fun for the Family in Dublin’s Art Galleries

 Irish Museum of Modern Art, Dublin

 Also known as the IMMA, the Irish Museum of Modern Art is Ireland’s leading national institute for modern and contemporary art in Dublin.
 They present a large variety of art, exhibitions, drop-in arts & crafts workshops throughout the year.